8 Best Walks in Sydney Harbour National Park

 Anzac Bridge to Woolloomooloo

-This walk was officially opened in 2021 as a continuous walking path, following the completion of the Barangaroo foreshore walk which runs between South Barangaroo and the northern tip of Barangaroo Reserve.
+Officially opened in 2021, this continuous walking path became possible with the completion of the Barangaroo Foreshore Walk, which stretches from South Barangaroo to the northern tip of Barangaroo Reserve.

 Anzac Bridge to Woolloomooloo